ZhangJUJU/HOT-DA/README.md

  3 - `/Objetcs/Experimentation_Objects.ipynb`

- We also release the used `datasets` (within each of the three files)
+ We also release the used `datasets` (within each of the three files Moons, Digits and Objects)

  ## Scripts for figures: